 Wash salt and dirt off the plow before storage.
-Do not power wash hydraulic cylinders, as high pressure can damage seals and cause cylinder failure.
 Touch-up any chips or scratches in the paint and apply a light coating of grease to extended cylinder rods to prevent corrosion.

 HYDRAULIC SYSTEM

 The majority of snowplow operational problems are caused by bad oil in the hydraulic system.
 Hydraulic oil should be changed every year for best performance.
 Select Hiniker Cold Flow Hydraulic Oil or an equivalent oil that meets military specification 5606, for plowing in extremely cold temperatures.